gyasigit/AngularAnimationTesting/README.md

 ## Angular Animations

-This project will attempt to experiment with the angualr animation library.[Angular Animation Library](https://angular.io/guide/animations) .
+This project will attempt to experiment with the [Angular Animation Library](https://angular.io/guide/animations) .
-Specifically using angular animations.
+Specifically using angular animation , trigger style and state .

 ### Angular Testing